amd-jnovotny/hipBLAS/docs/how-to/contributing-to-hipblas.rst

     /opt/rocm/llvm/bin/clang-format -style=file -i <path-to-source-file>

-To format all files, run the following script in rocBLAS directory:
+To format all files, run the following script in hipBLAS directory:

 ::